aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pdf-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to XLSM in Android via Java" h2="Transform PDF to XLSM within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate PDF to XLSM conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert PDF to XLSX.
-Secondly, you can convert XLSX to XLSM by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>

+PDF to XLSM conversion is a useful feature for Android applications.
+It allows users to convert PDF documents into XLSM format, which is a Microsoft Excel macro-enabled spreadsheet format.
+This format is useful for creating complex spreadsheets with macros and formulas.

+<h2>How Aspose.Total Helps for PDF to XLSM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to integrate PDF to XLSM conversion feature into Android applications.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Aspose.PDF for Android via Java is a powerful PDF processing API that can be used to convert PDF documents into XLSX format.
+It supports a wide range of features such as document manipulation, text extraction, image extraction, and more.

+Aspose.Cells for Android via Java is a powerful spreadsheet processing API that can be used to convert XLSX to XLSM format.
+It supports a wide range of features such as document manipulation, formula calculation, chart creation, and more.

+Both APIs are easy to use and can be integrated into Android applications with minimal effort.
+They also provide comprehensive documentation and sample code to help developers get started quickly.
+With Aspose.Total for Android via Java, developers can easily add PDF to XLSM conversion feature to their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}